CardanoPress/cardanopress/README.md

 - Nami Wallet login.
 Sign up and login to a website using your Nami Wallet.
 Use a NFT or token to verify your access to the website.
 - Assign policy IDs to the website to restrict access by those policy IDs.
+- Stake pool delegation
+- CNFT Minting page for drops, not vending machine, just the frontend to handle a mint with antibot protection.

 ## Roadmap

 - Yoroi Wallet integration
-- NFT minting
 - Accepting of payments
-- Stake pool delegation
 - User profiles and Dashboards
 - Artist collection sales